 2. If an accident is not my fault, I won’t have to pay anything

-If you are involved in an incident and you can establish that it was another driver’s fault, you will still have to pay your insurance excess and then claim this from the other driver’s insurer.
+If you are involved in an incident and it is established that it was another driver’s fault, you will still have to pay your insurance excess and then claim this from the other driver’s insurer.

 But if blame can’t be apportioned, you will not be able to recover your excess payment and this may also affect your no claims bonus.

 3. My insurance allows me to drive other cars

 In the past, if someone had comprehensive insurance on their own vehicle this often contained something called “driving other cars cover”, which meant that they were insured, at least on third-party terms, for using other people’s vehicles.

 Far fewer policies contain such clauses today, so without checking it is safest to assume you are not covered.
 If you have the cover, make sure to check what the terms and conditions are.